PseudoDevs/IamGhost/bbmd2.md

-Last updated: 2024-06-20 06:48:42
+Last updated: 2024-06-20 06:49:16
-Random Quote: You shouldn't like things because people tell you you're supposed to. - Jonathan Byers
+Random Quote: Layla: "Summon the suit!"
+Steven: "Summon the soup?
+What are you saying?" - Arthur Harrow